HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

   )
 }}

-**Placeholder for Figure 5: Adoption of validating freshness via Last-Modified and ETag headers in 2019.**
+{# Figure 5: Adoption of validating freshness via Last-Modified and ETag headers in 2019. #}

 {{ figure_markup(
   image="4_last_modified_and_etag_2019.png",